-Manoff and his team originally estimated that the complete rollout would take at least a full year.
+Manoff and his team originally estimated that the complete roll out would take at least a full year.
 In reality, all SAP account reconciliations were functional in only four months.
 “I rolled the system out myself.
-I was able to do it with minimal IT support,” said Manoff.
+I was able to do it with minimal IT support,” says Manoff.

 Operational centers can now also create their own journals, a tremendous improvement in workflow overall.
 Plus, entries are posted faster.
 “That’s where we’ve seen the productivity increase in the journals process.
 It used to take hours for someone to get their entry posted.
 Now entries post every half-hour.
 From the operational centers’ point of view, turnaround time is in real time,” said Nagaraj.

 Shortened reconciliation time.
-Fifty-six percent of reconciliations are completed by day five.
-“In the old days, we hadn’t even started reconciliations by day five,” said Manoff.
+56% of reconciliations are completed by day five.
+“In the old days, we hadn’t even started reconciliations by day five,” says Manoff.
 “The days of multi-floor accounting departments are long gone.
 What tools can you use to leverage your current staff while assuming more volume?
 BlackLine has helped us answer the question of how can you do more.”

 Improved transparency while reducing risk.
 BlackLine’s secure cloud storage has increased transparency across the organization.
 “People can self-serve now, which is a tremendous time saver,” says Manoff.
 “Plus, our internal auditors can do audits and SOX testing independently.
 We don’t have to coordinate the process.”
 While time zones were previously a disadvantage, according to Nagaraj, “Now it doesn’t matter because everything is accessible via BlackLine in the cloud.
 Time and resource productivity has increased.
 It’s a time saver for everyone.”